- J.D., Columbia University School of Law

 A.B., Political Science Washington University, St. Louis, MO

-- Professor Freeman has extensive experience in government policy making.
+- Professor Daniel M. Freeman is a native Washingtonian.
+He has had extensive experience in government policy making.
 He is admitted to the bar of District of Columbia and Federal Courts, as well as the U.S. Supreme Court.
-He served as White House Legislative Assistant to the President.
-He has held senior legal positions on three House Committees, and is an expert on Congressional parliamentary procedure.
+He served in the White House under the Assistant to the President during the Carter Administration.
+He was Counsel to the House District of Columbia Committee during the consideration of the Home Rule Act.
 He was Counsel and Parliamentarian to the House Judiciary Committee under three separate Chairmen of both parties.
-He is an expert on Constitutional Law and worked on a myriad of Constitutional and legal issues within the Judiciary Committee’s jurisdiction.
 He was the staff counsel on three judicial and one Presidential impeachment.
-He subsequently served as Counsel and Parliamentarian to the House Committee on International Relations on major foreign relations issues including authorizations for the use of force in Iraq and Afghanistan.
-He is a frequent guest speaker on Congress and parliamentary procedure.
-He has participated in both Federal Government programs for key legislative personnel as well as in seminars and colloquiums on legislative process.
-Professor Freeman has considerable experience in the complex issues relating to bioethics and the law.
-He taught an Honors Colloquium on "Bioethics and the Law" for undergraduates at AU.
-He has also taught bioethics at the law school level.
+He subsequently served as Counsel and Parliamentarian to the House Committee on International Relations working on major foreign relations issues including authorizations for the use of force in Iraq and Afghanistan.
+He is an expert on Constitutional Law and worked on a myriad of Constitutional and legal issues within the Judiciary Committee’s and the International Relations’ Committee’s jurisdiction.
+He is an experienced authority on Congressional parliamentary procedure and a frequent speaker on Congress.
+Subsequent to his tenure on Capitol Hill, Professor Freeman was invited to join the faculty of the Washington Semester Program at American University as the Academic Director of the Public Law Seminar.
+That program, which included students from colleges and universities all over the nation and several foreign countries, was designed for pre-law students.
+The seminar included meetings with Supreme Court Justices, Federal and local judges, Members of the House and Senate, Cabinet Officers, senior government officials and many distinguished speakers from the private sector.
+Professor Freeman also has had considerable experience in the complex issues relating to bioethics.
+He has taught an Honors Colloquium on "Bioethics and the Law" for undergraduates at American University and taught a course in “Legal Issues in Bioethics” at the University of Baltimore School of Law.
 He is a frequent speaker on bioethics issues both within the United States and in foreign countries.
-Professor Freeman has written extensively about science and the law; specifically on genetics and bioethics.
+Professor Freeman has written extensively about science and the law, specifically on legal issue related to genetics and bioethics.
 He has served as a faculty member on a program to educate State, Federal and International judges on scientific and bioethics issues.
-He served as the technical adviser on the Robert Redford film "Quiz Show" for the scenes dealing with Congress.
+He served as a faculty member on a program to educate State, Federal and International judges on scientific and bioethics issues.
+He also served as the technical adviser on the Robert Redford film "Quiz Show" for the scenes dealing with Congress.